1,039/Smoothed Out Slappy Hours: Release

 Initially released in 1991 through Lookout!
 Records (despite the 1990 copyright date on the album), the label re-issued the album in a remastered form in 2004.
 It was re-released on CD on January 9, 2007, by Reprise Records, the label Green Day has been signed to since leaving Lookout!.
 In Europe, the album was already re-released by Epitaph Europe, and has remained in print.
 It was reissued on vinyl on March 24, 2009, by Reprise in a package containing the original 10-song 39/Smooth LP along with reissues of the 1,000 Hours and Slappy EPs.
 On the 2009 reissues, the song "I Want to Be Alone" is omitted.

 Composition

-Musically, the record has been labeled as both punk rock and pop-punk.
+Musically, the record has been labeled as punk rock, pop-punk, and skate punk; “Disappearing Boy” for example featured as the backing track for the “Contests, Demos, Skate Parks” segment in Plan B’s Questionable (1992).

 Reception

 Reviews of 1,039/Smoothed Out Slappy Hours were largely mixed; for example, The New Rolling Stone Album Guide gave it 2.5 out of 5 stars.
 Brad of Punknews.org gave it 3.5 out of 5 stars, writing, "All in all, this album succeeds at being quite good.
 It shows obvious influences from the Clash and the Ramones, and is a good debut for a young band that would later change the course of Punk Rock forever by opening the floodgates for New School bands."